VFA-32: 2000s

 In 2004 VF-32 deployed again in support of OIF, becoming the first Naval squadron to redeploy in support of OIF.
 The squadron delivered multiple precision guided munitions on insurgent hideouts using the LANTIRN pod in the urban Close Air Support environment.
 This would be the squadron's final deployment with the F-14.

 In October 2005, VF-32 transitioned to the F/A-18F Super Hornet and in November 2005 the squadron was designated Strike Fighter Squadron Thirty Two (VFA-32).

 In November 2007, VFA-32 embarked on USS Harry S. Truman for their first F/A-18F Super Hornet cruise, deploying to the Persian Gulf.
-VFA-32 and the rest of CVW-3 returned home on June 4, 2008.
+VFA-32 and the rest of CVW-3 returned home on 4 June 2008.
 VFA-32 was awarded the Battle Effectiveness Award for maintaining the highest state of battle readiness and sustained superior performance in February 2009.

+Throughout the 2010s, VFA-32 saw numerous deployments and conducted extensive combat operations in the Middle East with their F/A-18Fs.

+In October 2023, VFA-32 began a combat deployment within Air Wing Three onboard the USS Dwight D Eisenhower.
+The deployment focused heavily within the CENTCOM AOR.
+For the majority of the deployment, VFA-32 operated from the Red Sea.
+Constant combat operations against Houthi-Iranian military units in Yemen and over the Red Sea occurred during the deployment.
+VFA-32 was heavily involved in defensive and offensive operations against Houthi-Iranian drones, as well as fixed and mobile targets.
+At some point in this deployment, which ended on July 14, 2024, a woman in VFA-32 became the first American female pilot to engage and kill an air-to-air contact.